-Implantica’s Solution to Acid Reflux, IM RefluxStop™
+Implantica’s Solution to Acid Reflux, RefluxStop™

 RefluxStop™ treats acid reflux without affecting the food passageway, a novel method that will possibly create a paradigm shift in acid reflux treatment.
 This ingenious device is a non-active implant and is placed on the upper part of the stomach through laparoscopic (key hole) surgery.
 CE mark approval was granted August 8, 2018, on the strength of a multi-center clinical investigation in which the safety and effectiveness of the device in patients was demonstrated.